This is the upcoming GLB, the new small SUV that will be based on the A-Class

 Chosen by Mercedes board members over an alternative long-wheelbase B-Class, the standard GLB earmarked for sale in the UK is set to be around 4600mm in length, making it 180mm longer than the recently facelifted GLA.

-The GLB is based on a version of Mercedes’ MFA platform that will be reworked to offer greater production flexibility and lower weight than today’s structure.
+The GLB is based on a version of Mercedes’ MFA platform that will be reworked to have greater production flexibility and lower weight than today’s structure.
 It will be offered with a choice of two wheelbases, with either a five-seat or seven-seat layout, in a move mirroring that of the Q3, X1 and Volkswagen Tiguan.